Budd XR-400: Legacy

-The Budd Company kept the only prototype model, but later renamed it "XR-Budd" and used it for marketing purposes.
-The Rambler lettering on the rear of the trunk lid was removed, while the stamped steel wheels with full wheel covers were upgraded to chrome-plated reverse wheels with exposed lug nuts.
+The Budd Company kept the only prototype model, but later renamed it "XR-Budd," and used it for marketing purposes.
+The Rambler lettering on the rear of the trunk lid was removed, while the stamped steel road wheels with full wheel covers were upgraded to chrome-plated reverse wheels with exposed lug nuts.
 Budd sold the prototype to The Henry Ford Museum in 1997.
 It is now at the museum and also displayed at major classic car shows.